Distributionally Robust Data Join

 \cite{hashimoto2018fairness} show that the chi-square divergence between the overall distribution and the distribution of any subgroup can be bounded by the size of the subgroup: e.g. for any sufficiently large subgroup, its divergence to the overall distribution cannot be too big.
 Therefore, by performing distributionally robust learning with ambiguity set defined by chi-square divergence, they are able to optimize for the worst-case risk over all possible sufficiently large subgroups even when the demographic information is not available. \cite{diana2020convergent} provide provably convergence oracle-efficient learning algorithms with the same kind of minimax fairness guarantees when the demographic group information is available.

 One may naively think that given auxiliary demographic group information data, the most accurate imputation for the demographic group may be enough to not only estimate the unfairness of given predictor but also build a predictor with fairness guarantees.
 However, \cite{awasthi2021evaluating} show that due to different underlying base rates across groups, the Bayes optimal predictor for the demographic group information can result in maximally biased estimate of unfairness. \cite{diana2021multiaccurate} demonstrate that one can rely on a multi-accurate regressor, which was first introduced by \cite{kim2019multiaccuracy}, as opposed to a 0-1 classifier in order to estimate the unfairness without any bias and also build a fair classifier for downstream tasks.
-When only some data points are missing demographic information, \cite{jeong2021fairness} show how to bypass the need to explicitly impute the missing values and instead rely on some decision tree based approach in order to optimize a fairness-regularized objective function. \cite{kallus2021assessing}, given two separate datasets like in our setting, show how to construct confidence intervals for unfairness that is consistent with the given datasets via Fr{\'e}chet and Hoeffding inequalities; our work is different in that we allow a little bit of slack by forming a Wasserstein ball around both datasets and can actually construct a fair model as opposed to only measuring unfairness. \cite{celis2021fair} and \cite{celis2021fair2} show when the demographic group information is available but possibly noisy, stochastically and adversarially respectively, how to build a fair classifier.
+When only some data points are missing demographic information, \cite{jeong2021fairness} show how to bypass the need to explicitly impute the missing values and instead rely on some decision tree based approach in order to optimize a fairness-regularized objective function. \cite{kallus2021assessing}, given two separate datasets like in our setting, show how to construct confidence intervals for unfairness that is consistent with the given datasets via Fr{\'e}chet and Hoeffding inequalities; our work is different in that we allow a little bit of slack by forming a Wasserstein ball around both datasets and can actually construct a fair model as opposed to only measuring unfairness.

+\cite{celis2021fair} and \cite{celis2021fair2} have shown when the demographic group information is available but possibly noisy, stochastically and adversarially respectively, how to build a fair classifier.